“If people are not healthy, the rest means little.”

 The Shoe4Africa Hospital was gifted to the people of Kenya on August 12th, 2015 from our foundation.
 On the 13th of August we already had over 60-patients.
 Today we are over the 150-bed capacity and have a wonderful team of Medics saving lives on a daily basis.

 It is a general children’s public hospital offering a wide array of services for many ailments and conditions.
 We are currently developing a ‘children’s health village’ inside the large compound that surrounds our hospital.
-Learn more if you want to be involved in helping us with this ambitious goal by simply emailing us.
+Learn more if you want to be involved in helping us with this ambitious goal.
+Email

 In 2017 the Operating Theater was stocked with state of the art equipment, so we can perform life saving operations, we are also renovating the grounds to build a beautiful playground.
 Plus a Playrooms house to compliment the playrooms we have on each floor inside the hospital.
 As you can read there is lots to be done and we would appreciate your help.

 Access to healthcare is vital; there are one billion people in Sub Saharan Africa.
-Clearly more needs to be done (England has 21 kids hospitals for a pop. of 51-million, about 5 million more citizens than Kenya though a lower percentage under the age of 20 than Kenya)
+Clearly more needs to be done (England has 21 kids hospitals for a pop. of 51-million, about 5 million more citizens than Kenya, though a lower percentage under the age of 20.
+The USA has 157-kids hospitals).